uccser/cs-field-guide/docs/source/getting_started/helper_commands.rst

 -----------------------------------------------------------------------------

-Running ``./csfg updatedata`` runs the custom ``updatedata`` command to load the topics content into the database.
+Running ``./csfg updatedata`` runs the custom ``updatedata`` command to load the chapters content into the database.

 -----------------------------------------------------------------------------